okedo01/myapp/README.md

-#myapp
+# My app
-this is my app
+this is my app learning git and github